oguzhankaymak/Shoptiks/README.md

 ### Purpose Of Project

 - User can shop, contact us and display last orders.
-So Shoptiks simple a mobile shoping application.
+So Shoptiks is a simple shopping application.

 ### API